Mohammad Hassan Rahimian

 According to Fars News, Mohammad Hassan Rahimian was born in 1948 in Isfahan, and commenced to educate for Hawzah lessons.
 Afterwards departed for Qom, and was active among the closest companions of Seyyed Ruhollah Khomeini.
 Later on, he escaped from SAVAK and immigrated to Iraq and jointed Iran's first supreme-leader.

 This Shiite ayatollah who has been among the students of Iran's former/first supreme-leader Seyyed Ruhollah Khomeini, used to study by two other known teachers, namely Seyyed Mohammad Baqer Sadr and Seyyed Abu Al-Qasem Khoei.
 After Seyyed Ruhollah Khomeini's demise, he was appointed as "Deputy of the Martyr of the Islamic Revolution Foundation" and as the representative of Wali-e-Faqih.

+Views

+In 2010, Rahimian stated that Iran possesses missile capabilities that would allow it "to replace [sic] Israel in its entirety with a big holocaust."